whatdoineed2do/gpod-utils/README.md

 ffmpeg -hwaccel cuda  -hwaccel_output_format cuda  \
   -i foo.mp4 \
     -c:a aac -b:a 128k -ar 44100  \
+    -f ipod \
     -c:v h264_nvenc -rc vbr_hq -minrate 1M -maxrate 2.5M \
     -profile:v baseline  \
     -vf scale_npp=640:-1 \
   bar.mp4
 ```
+The `-f ipod` flag will add the `uuid` attom.
+If the video file will be sync'd to your `iPod 5G` using `gpod-cp` then this flag is not necessary but *is* required if you with to use iTunes to perform the copy to the device.

 ## `gpod-tag`
 Simple metadata tool to modify the `iTunesDB`.
 The underlying media files on the device are NOT updated.
 The internal `id` or `ipod_path` of the files are required and can be determined from `gpod-ls`.
 Use empty string (`""`) or `-1` to unset the string and int tags respectively